 from Loyal, 1988

 On his first solo album proper, Dobbyn unleashed the beloved ballad ‘Loyal’.
 It’s his signature piece, a nuanced, bittersweet song of devotion.
-In this writer’s opinion, it’s a great song trapped in a mediocre arrangement.
-It drags on over four and a half minutes, and the chiming keyboard countermelody is an essential musical element but sounds dated – it would have sounded nicer on a piano.
+It’s a great song trapped in a mediocre arrangement.
+It drags on over four and a half minutes, and the chiming keyboard countermelody is an essential musical element but is dated – it would have sounded nicer on a piano.

 #5 – Maybe The Rain